gmelodie/heroes_build_scrapper/README.md

 ## Installation

-In order to install `heroes-build-scrapper` you need to clone the repository and then run the `setup.py` file:
+In order to install `heroes_build_scrapper` you need to clone the repository and then run the `setup.py` file:

 ```